renatopp/liac-arff/README.rst

 ArffDecoder.iter_decode(self, file, encode_nominal = False, obj = None,
 batch = 20).
 The params are listed as follows::

-    file, the arff file to read and decode. encode_nominal, I don't what the param is for (default false). obj,  python representation of a given ARFF file (default None). batch,  the number of instances once (default 20).
+- file, the arff file to read and decode.
+- encode_nominal, I don't what the param is for. 囧. (default false).
+- obj,  python representation of a given ARFF file (default None).
+- batch,  the number of instances once (default 20).

 1.2 usages and examples